+Professor : Romaric GAUDEL (ENSAI)

-Professor : Cédric HERZET (INRIA, Centre Rennes-Bretagne Atlantique) Adrien SAUMARD (ENSAI) ECTS Credits : 2 Estimated personal workload (beyond lecture and tutorial time) : 50 hrs Lectures and Tutorials : 24 hrs (ENSAI) including 1.5 h of independent work Teaching language : English Software : Python Course materials : Slides (Cédric Herzet) ; Blackboard (Adrien Saumard) Prerequisites : Basic linear algebra; basic matrix algebra; basic Fourier analysis; basic statistical foundations; foundations of smart sensing
+Adrien SAUMARD (ENSAI)

+Lectures and Tutorials : 24 hrs (ENSAI)

+Teaching language : English

+Software : Python

+Course materials : Slides (Romaric Gaudel) ; Blackboard (Adrien Saumard)

+Prerequisites : Basic linear algebra; basic matrix algebra; basic statistical foundations; foundations of smart sensing

 This course collects some advanced topics in compressive sensing and related techniques.
-Although selfcontained, a prerequisite to this course is the course of foundations of smart sensing, that focuses on the notion of vector sparsity.
+Although self-contained, a prerequisite to this course is the course of foundations of smart sensing, that focuses on the notion of vector sparsity.
 In many applications, signals are structured in many ways that go beyond the basic notion of sparsity for vectors.
-We will thus introduce notions of sparsity for the Fourier basis and for matrices, focusing on low rank matrices.
+We will thus introduce notions of sparsity for matrices, focusing on low rank matrices.
 We will also describe some emerging techniques of compressive learning, where data compression is oriented toward a subsequent learning task.
 In this context, data compression is also called sketching.
 The example of sketched PCA will be presented.
-This course will present theoretical and algorithmic frameworks and discuss applications that are in the scope of the methods.
+This course will present theoretical and algorithmic frameworks and discuss applications that are in the scope of the methods, including collaborative filtering based recommender systems.